bowmnath/cis-457-w22/activities/week-04-transport.md

 why are they not interfering with one another's connections?

-20. Why might using UDP as the transport protocol for a video streaming service be frowned upon?
+20. Why might using UDP as the transport protocol for a video streaming service be frowned upon by others on the network?

+21. Consider a socket that is set up to listen for incoming messages.
+In UDP, if another host contacts that socket with an application-layer message, that socket can reply directly.
+In TCP, this is not possible.
+What is the extra step that is required?

+22. My office is in Mackinac Hall in room D-2-212.
+If I were a networked process, what would you way were my "port number" and "IP address"?

-21. Ethernet is a link-layer protocol that provides error detection at the link level.
+23. Ethernet is a link-layer protocol that provides error detection at the link level.
 If my computer is connected to my router via Ethernet, why might a UDP checksum still prove helpful?

-22. At the receiving host,
+24. At the receiving host,
 the sum of 16-bit words in a message is
 ```
 0110011001100000